Exiled-Team/Common-Utils/README.md

 ## Custom Inventories
 - Ability to add custom inventories to all the main classes.

+(These are depricated, if you are using the Exiled 2.0 version of the plugin)
 # Default config:
 ```yaml
 util_enable: true